 6. Cow Dog

-Cow Dog is a food truck in Alpine that was parked outside of Plaine Coffee on the day we visited.
-Food trucks seem to be a thing in this tiny town, so that might be worth exploring on a future visit.
+Cow Dog is a food truck in Alpine that hangs out outside of Plaine Coffee on the day we visited.
+Food trucks seem to be a thing in this tiny town.
+We saw a couple of others downtown that looked to be quite popular.

 We loved Cow Dog…it was quirky and fun and the hot dogs were really delicious, and, as you might guess, they are made from 100 percent beef.
 If you’re not a hot dog person, they also offer a veggie burger, pulled pork, Frito pie, and something called Tater Flops (trust me, you want this.)
 You can check out their full menu here.